Oso Creek Trail runs along Oso Creek below Oso Viejo Park playground in Mission Viejo.

 You can make this nature walk as short or long as you want.
 We’ve never used the trail the same way twice.

-In the past, this has been home to a fairy trail which started in Aliso Niguel and then moved to this Oso Viejo Trail in the summers of 2018 and 2019.
-With the crazy, mixed-up “no-touch-anything” summer of 2020 — the fairies had to get put on hold.
-I’m hoping they come back!
+In the past, this has been home to a fairy trail with little fairy houses which started in Aliso Niguel and then moved to this Oso Viejo Trail in the summers of 2018 and 2019.
+Those were placed with permission from the City of Mission Viejo and discontinued in 2020 during what I call the “no touch summer.”

 How long is Oso Creek Trail?

-The City of Mission Viejo has a trails page and a Oso Creek Trail brochure if you really want to get deep into it!
+The City of Mission Viejo has trail information and a trail map inside the Oso Creek Trail brochure if you really want to get deep into it!

-- You’ll come to a point where the trail turns into dirt and then bark.
-That’s where you’ll discover the plant maze.
+You’ll come to a point where the trail turns into dirt and then bark.
+That’s where you’ll discover the hedge maze.
 Plan to stay a while.
-It never gets boring for the kids.
+It never gets boring for the kids!

 This is the “longer” route we do with kids . . .